Anna Graceman: Early life

-Anna Graceman was born in Juneau, Alaska, to a stay-at-home mother, who played classical music to her before she was born.
-At three months old, Graceman's parents started displaying flashcards for her to read and gain word association.
-This sparked the love of writing music.
+Anna Graceman was born in Juneau, Alaska, to a poor family.
+Her mother played classical music to her before she was born, and at three months old, her parents displayed flashcards for her to read and gain word association, sparking her love of songwriting.
 By the time she was 18 months old, she had memorized the lyrics of many classical and modern tunes.
-At the age of two, Graceman was not afraid of singing in front of crowds.
+Graceman could play piano by age four and wrote her first song, "So I Cried", when she was six years old.
+Graceman has cited her mom as one of her biggest musical influences.